anephenix/hub/README.md

 	port: 4000,
 	dataStoreType: 'redis',
 	dataStoreOptions: {
 		channelsKey: 'channels' // by default it is hub-channels
 		clientsKey: 'clients' // by default it is hub-clients /*
 		* This is the same config options that can be passed into the redis NPM
 		* module, with details here:
 		* https://www.npmjs.com/package/redis#options-object-properties
 		*/
 		redisConfig: {
 			db: 1
 		}
 	}
 });
 ```

+The added benefit of using the Redis data store is that it supports horizontal scaling.

+For example, say you have two instances of Hub (server A and server B), and two clients
+(client A and client B).
+Both clients are subscribed to the channel 'news'.

+If a message is published to the channel 'news' using server A, then the message will be
+received by both servers A and B, and the message will be passed to clients that
+are subscribers to that channel, in this case both Client A and client B.

+This means that you don't have to worry about which clients are connected to which servers,
+or which servers are receiving the publish actions.
+You can then run multiple instances of
+Hub across multiple servers, and have a load balancer sit in front of the servers to handle
+availability (making sure WebSocket connections go to available servers, and if a server
+goes offline, that it can pass the reconnection attempt to another available server).

 ### Running tests